ruthgrace/namelessResume/README.md

 http://flask.pocoo.org/docs/0.10/patterns/fileuploads/
 with a C++ script to find and remove the names from resumes.

+Everything was uploaded to GitHub by Ruth, but the development team included David Wang and Victor Duan from the University of Waterloo, and Bhaag Marvey from McMaster University.

 We are thankful for the mentorship received from Sophia from Waterloo, Shy from MLH, and Alex from Morgan Stanley

 ##Run instructions